spookysalsa/medermade.github.io/week-3/2-methods/README.md

 That's a lot of code for one simple address!

 Here is how we can use a method to "wrap" the code.
-This code will require less user interaction using "gets" as well.
-Instead, a user will pass information into the method using arguments.
+We are changing how the code works a bit here, instead of getting user input for the arguments, we are defining them when we call the method.

 ```ruby
 # print_address is a method we've defined